If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 Regardless of what foods we eat, remember: your acne may have nothing to do with diet at all.

-And even though a food may be labeled as “high GI,” it can still provide beneficial nutrients.
+And even though a food may be labeled as “high GI,” it can still provide beneficial nutrients and have healthy antioxidants, fiber, etc.

-For example, watermelon, (a high GI food) provides the antioxidant lycopene, and a good dose of beta carotene (a precursor to vitamin A).
+For example, the watermelon fruit , (a high GI food) provides the antioxidant lycopene, and a good dose of beta carotene (a precursor to vitamin A).
 In other words, a nutritious food you probably don’t want to shun because it’s so garn tasty and nutritious!

-Again, we can’t stress enough that adding dietary restrictions without proper guidance can unintentionally cause disordered eating, nutrient deficiencies and more.
+Again, we can’t stress enough that adding dietary restrictions without proper guidance can unintentionally contribute to disordered eating, nutrient deficiencies and more.

 What About Chocolate?

-The research on the role of chocolate and acne is so mixed that it”s hard to conclude that chocolate causes acne for several reasons(6).
+The research on the role of chocolate and acne is so mixed that it’s hard to conclude that chocolate causes acne for several reasons(13).

 Number 1: different types of “chocolate” may be defined as milk or dark, with little or very high amounts of added sugar.
 Plus, some studies may even group cocoa powder into the “chocolate group” (we know cocoa has different properties than chocolate).

-So, is it the milk in the chocolate that promotes acne?
+So, is it the milk in the chocolate that could promote acne?
 Or the high sugar content?

 In those cases, perhaps a dairy free, low sugar dark chocolate would not have the same effect as a a high sugar milk chocolate.